robtweed/qewd-baseline/INTERACTIVE.md

               EWD.log = true;

 This will allow us to see the communication that takes place between the browser and the QEWD back-end when we begin to send messages and receive responses.
+Setting *EWD.log* to *true* is useful during application development, but should be removed (to set *EWD.log* to its default *false* value) in production applications.

 ### QEWD Activity